 3. Missional Participation.

+Service projects are one-time service events like volunteering at a local homeless shelter.
+Ongoing ministries, on the other hand, are continuous, requiring a deeper commitment.
+And people who are involved in service projects are more likely to serve in ongoing ministry – but only if their participation is tracked to determine their individual interest level.
 By recording service project participation, you can invite people to participate in other ministry options that match these interests and abilities, as indicated by their individual track record.

 4. Online Activity.

 Tracking your church’s digital presence highlights great opportunities to engage and retain your members.
 The availability of analytics for your website makes it easy to monitor online activity and provide a friendly online gathering space to gain invaluable insight into your retention efforts; know what the people in your church community are viewing and what they are missing (or ignoring!).

 - People who are growing in their relationship with God are likely to give to support the ministry of your church.
 When people are in a growing relationship with God, they will want to give and serve.
 This is evidence people believe in the ministry of the church and will continue to support it.
 Though the analysis of financial data can be a touchy subject, there are some valuable trends that can be identified in the frequency and consistency of an individual’s giving pattern.

 Events should work with and toward the mission of your church, and can offer a lot by way of insight if you track participation by individual.
 Encourage people to register for the event and then check in upon arrival.
 When you connect your events to retention through data analysis, you’ll have events that promote participation, retention, and your church’s mission.

 Assimilation is the measure of how well we keep up with faces and names – and by analyzing assimilation, you’ll soon discover the differences between the behaviors of attendees and those of the active members who help to establish the culture of your church community.
 Tracking assimilation allows you to differentiate between attendees and active disciples.